-Concerned about poor living standards and lack of education for the working poor of Barnard Castle, Henry Witham and other members of the local gentry set up a Mechanics’ Institute in 1832 to provide classes in practical subjects, lectures and library facilities, at minimal cost.
-They also supported the establishment of a Dispensary Society, to help those who could not afford doctors’ and apothecaries’ bills.
-Henry Witham proposed a purpose-built permanent building in 1844 but died shortly afterwards.
-His fellow-trustees raised money through public subscription to create a building in his memory.
+Concerned about poor living standards and lack of education for the working poor of Barnard Castle, Henry Witham was influential in setting up a Mechanics’ Institute in 1832.
+Its purpose was to provide classes in practical subjects, to offer lectures and library facilities, all at minimal cost.
+The Institute supported the establishment of a Dispensary Society to help those who could not afford doctors’ and apothecaries’ bills.

-The programme of lectures and other public events proved so popular that it soon became clear that what is now the Witham Room was not large enough to accommodate them.
-The answer was to construct a New Mechanics’ Hall to the rear of the Testimonial Hall.
+The Witham Testimonial Hall was built in 1845 and the Dispensary was well used.
+The programme of lectures and other public events was so popular that what is now called the Witham Room was soon not large enough and a New Mechanics’ Hall to the rear of the Testimonial Hall was built.

 In 1855, maintenance and management of the hall was handed over to 12 Trustees, six from the Mechanics’ Institute and six from the Dispensary Society.